ku-sldg/plih/_simple/5-Monadic-Interpreter.md

 Pretty cool, but there's even more.
 The ever present `do` notation.

-The previous implementat uses names for the various operations composed using `bind` in the examples above.
+The previous implementation uses names for the various operations composed using `bind` in the examples above.
 To start to understand `do`, let's pull the names off and use the expressions directly in our composition:

 ```haskell
 (Just 10)